 In the majority of US schools and universities, you have the option to change your major during your first year of study.
 This is a great opportunity for you to try out different courses and find the field that suits you, as your first year is typically spent exploring various subjects through general education courses and becoming familiar with campus life.
 Some universities also allow you to switch majors during your second year.

-However, it's less common and US higher education institutions usually have strict rules against changing your major in your third year, as by this time you are supposed to be focusing on specialised courses for your field of study.
+However, it's less common, and US higher education institutions usually have strict rules against changing your major in your third year, as by this time, you are supposed to be focusing on specialised courses for your field of study.
 To ensure that you meet any potential deadlines and to avoid taking extra or unnecessary classes, it's important to speak with your university counsellor.
 The sooner you can change your major, the better for your chances of graduating on time and for saving money.

 It is important to remember that each US university and college has its unique requirements for changing your major.
-Some might require you to fill out an online application through a website, while others might need approval from a particular university department with its own documentation.
+Some might require you to complete an online application through a website, while others might need approval from a particular university department with its own documentation.
 You may also be required to meet certain criteria, such as a minimum/maximum number of credits earned.

 When considering changing your major, it is important to have a plan in place.
 The process of switching your college major is not difficult, but it is important to take certain steps to ensure you are making the best decision for yourself.
 The following steps can help guide you through the process of changing your college major.

-2. Speak with an Academic Advisor
+1. Meet With an Academic Advisor

 To determine which major best suits your goals and interests, speak with an academic advisor.
 They can provide advice and information on any majors you are considering.
 For example, you might talk to an advisor about switching to a health or business-related major, depending on your career aspirations.
 When speaking with an academic advisor, make sure to find out as much as possible about the major you want to switch to.
 If you are interested in more than one, your academic advisor can help you make a decision.